Phacelia lyallii

-Phacelia lyallii, common name Lyall's phacelia, is a species of plant in the family Boraginaceae.
-Classifications in older literature place it within the Hydrophyllaceae.
+Phacelia lyallii, common name Lyall's phacelia, is a species of plant in the family Hydrophyllaceae.

 Habitat

 Phacelia lyallii is native to the central Rocky Mountains of North America.
 Its distribution covers western Montana, southwestern Alberta (Waterton Lakes National Park), central Idaho (Lemhi County), and extreme southeastern British Columbia (Akamina-Kishinena Provincial Park.
 It is restricted to scree slopes and crevices on quartzite substrates in alpine areas, often in areas with abundant snowmelt.

 Ecology

 Phacelia lyalii is known to be pollinated by several Bombus species.
 It closely resembles Phacelia sericea with which it co-occurs, but can be distinguished by its relatively shallowly-cleft, pinnately-lobed leaves.

 Threats

 Phacelia lyallii populations are separated by large areas of unsuitable habitat.
 They are also expected to have poor dispersal ability.
 This, along with their high-elevation niche and dependence on summer snowmelt, puts P. lyallii at a high risk of extinction from climate change.

 Within the southern portion of its range P. lyallii is vulnerable to disturbance from mining.
 From Glacier National Park and northward, P. lyallii is confined to protected areas.